 Nicole Thompson-Martin, MBA

-Nicole’s most recent services include volunteering her time to assist the needs of other through The James House, Prince George, VA.
-Nicole is also an active member of the NAACP where she serves as the elected Treasurer since November, 2018.
-She has been an instrumental part of the Legal Redress Committee assisting community members and their lawyers with legal cases throughout Chesterfield County.
-Nicole previously served as the Branch Treasurer for 2 consecutive terms.
+Nicole is a Silver Life member of the NAACP and currently serves as the President of the Chesterfield County Branch, she also served two terms as the elected treasurer for the Chesterfield County NAACP.
+Nicole has been an instrumental part of the Legal Redress Committee assisting community members and their lawyers with legal cases throughout Chesterfield County, Petersburg, Dinwiddie County, Hopewell, Hanover and Henrico.
 Community service and involvement are Nicole’s passion.
-She is a current and active member of the Petersburg Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated (PAC).
-She also a response coordinator for The James House in Prince George, VA which is a Domestic Violence Organization that helps families safely escape from their abusive relationships.
+Nicole is a current and active member of the Petersburg Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated where she serves as the 1st Vice President.
+She is also a trained response coordinator for The James House in Prince George, VA which is a Domestic Violence Organization that helps families safely escape from their abusive relationships.
 Additionally, she’s been assigned as the Technology Chairperson for The Downtown Church United in Petersburg, VA.
-This organizations’ mission is feeding the homeless and less fortunate citizens in the community.
-Along with her family, she also volunteers at the Chesterfield Food Bank in Chesterfield, VA to distribute food on Fridays from 4-8pm.
+This organization’s mission is feeding the homeless and less fortunate citizens in the community.
+Nicole is also a Life Member of the National Council of Negro Women (NCNW) which seeks to lead, empower and advocate for women of African descent, their families and communities.
+As a constant seeker of knowledge in organization structure, Nicole is also an active member of the M.Ryan Stanley Unit of Parliamentarians, Richmond, VA and member of the National Black MBA Association.
+Along with her family, she also volunteers at the Chesterfield Food Bank in Chesterfield, VA to distribute food to families in need on Fridays from 4-8pm.
 Nicole strongly believes that “Your character isn’t fully developed until you learn how to help and grow your community.”
 Everyone has a purpose in this life and helping others is her purpose!

 Easter Dingle-Jackson, B.A.